NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 ## My Solution

 > 💡 Hey !
 I'm the narrator, I'll be guiding you sometimes to help you test the code.
 To begin with Hans-Gunter's solution let's open the `quality_check_node.py` file in the `/roscon-2025/workshop/workshop_quality_check_manager/scripts/quality_check_node.py` directory at the side of this document for the robot side and the `detection.py` file of the `workshop_rpi_manager` package for the raspberry side.
-The report is written by Hans-Günther as "I".
+The report is written by Hansel as "I".
 Please read it and complete the missing methods when he explained how he did it.

 ### Robot side
 On the robot side we provide a ROS2 package that handles the robot's task, starting with a pick and place action when an object is detected by the IR sensor, from the conveyor belt to the testing zone.
 Once the safety state of the vial is received fom the raspberry, the robot will move to the packaging line to place the vial if it's safe, or to the reject zone if it's unsafe.